alegue87/masonite-moma/README.md

 `{'name': 'Job_A', 'class_name': 'Job_1', 'interval': 0.1, 'run': False, 'args': '{"key": "value"}'}`

 For getting a dictionary (dict type) is easy to retrive with `job_model.args` in the start method of Job.

+The column `start_second` in the Jobs table, indicate the exact second for the starts of the job.
+Is useful when you must planning an exact schedule's table.